angular/angular/aio/content/guide/cli-builder.md

 * *configuration*: (optional) The name of a specific configuration override for the given target, as defined in the `angular.json` file.

-If your builder calls another builder, it may need to read a passed target string.
+If your builder calls another builder, it might need to read a passed target string.
-You can parse this string into an object by using the `targetFromTargetString()` utility function from `@angular-devkit/architect`.
+Parse this string into an object by using the `targetFromTargetString()` utility function from `@angular-devkit/architect`.

 ## Schedule and run